Documentation

 For example, brief, isolated issues that do not impact overall service might not trigger any notifications, while more serious and prolonged problems that affect multiple locations would result in an alert.

 For example, when monitoring an API endpoint from multiple locations, you can set a Consecutive Failure Threshold.
 This threshold specifies how many consecutive failed attempts from a single location are required before the endpoint is considered "down" from that location.
-If the threshold is set to 3, the endpoint will only be considered down if the probe fails three times in a row at a specific location.
+If the threshold is set to 2, the endpoint will only be considered down if the probe fails two times in a row at a specific location.
 This helps to ensure that only consistent and significant issues trigger a down status.

 For example, if the location threshold is set to 2, Proberix will only send a notification if at least two locations detect that the endpoint is down according to the defined criteria.
-This helps to avoid false alarms caused by localized issues, ensuring that notifications are based on widespread problems.

 Notification Channels and Policy Customization